 Whether you’re doing SEO for plumbers, roofers, or lawyers, the copy should completely cover the topic and be as descriptive as possible.
 The homepage should provide the most important info about your business, including the services offered, and include a call-to-action.

 The primary keyword should be included at least once in the initial paragraph of the body content.
 Variants of the primary keyword should appear a few times throughout the rest of the copy.
-Including a contact form or a call-to-action (with a phone number or email address) somewhere on each page is essential for maximizing the number of leads received.
+Including a contact form or a call-to-action (with a business phone number or email address) somewhere on each page is essential for maximizing the number of leads received.

 #6.
 Optimize the Alt Text of Images on the Page